 As musicians, we spend many years under the tutelage of older, more experienced musicians.
-From the moment we pick up the instrument, especially physically awkward instruments like the violin, we are constantly under the guidance of our private teachers and mentors until well into our late 20’s.
+From the moment we pick up the instrument, especially a physically awkward instrument like the violin, we are constantly under the guidance of our private teachers and mentors until well into our late 20’s.
 It would be difficult to find many other fields of study where the student/teacher relationship lasts for such a long time, and where the relationship is so crucial in the development of the students.
 Because of this, I believe the role of a teacher in the music field comes with many responsibilities.

 The most obvious responsibility of the music teacher is of the students’ development as artists who can freely express themselves through the medium of the instrument.
 I believe that even from a young age, many of the students are able to make decisions about the musical ideas, and that they should always be encouraged to listen and think carefully about their playing so that they can develop into independent artists.